Wisin & Yandel

 Wisin & Yandel were a Puerto Rican reggaeton duo consisting of Wisin and Yandel.
 They started their career in 1998 and stayed together until 2023, winning several awards including a Grammy Award in 2009.
-They became the first and the only reggaeton artists to win one.
+They became the first reggaeton artists to win one.
 In late 2013, they announced they would take a pause in their career as a duo, after their Líderes Tour.
 In a 2014 interview with People en Español, Yandel confirmed that the group would not be disbanding.
 In February 2018, following a five-year hiatus, the duo announced they would be reuniting, and were set to embark on a world tour, as well as release new music.
 They sold over 15 million records.

 In 2022 at the BMI Latin Awards, the duo received the BMI President's award.
 Later that year, Rolling Stone described them as one of the most respected and long-lasting teams in reggaeton.

 History

 Beginning (1998–2004)

 In 1998, Wisin & Yandel participated in the album No Fear 3, produced by DJ Dicky as well as on the compilation album La Misión Vol. 1, edited by the Fresh Productions label.
 The success of this collection (which was certified gold) led the label to produce Los Reyes del Nuevo Milenio, the first album by Wisin & Yandel.

 From that moment the duo started a successful career.
 They continued posting new topics in the successive editions of La Misión and recorded three new albums: De Nuevos a Viejos (2001), Mi Vida...
 My Life (2003) and De Otra Manera (2004), all of which were certified gold.
 The duo also received the Tu Música Award for Best Rap/Reggaeton Duo in 2002.

 In 2004, the duo released two separate solo efforts: El Sobreviviente by Wisin and Quien Contra Mí by Yandel, which sparked speculation about a possible separation.
 Sales of the albums were unimpressive, and the duo remained together.